BibleResearch/bibleresearch.github.io/content/posts/jesus-on-forgiveness-matthew.md

 > My heavenly father will hand you over to the torturers until you should repay all that you owe Him, if each of you does not forgive his brother from your heart.

 There are serious consequences for unforgiveness!
 What are these consequences?
-Some suggest purgetory, others suggest salvation<sup>3</sup>, others suggest Jesus is referring to temporal punishment<sup>4</sup>.
+Some suggest Purgatory, others suggest salvation<sup>3</sup>, others suggest Jesus is referring to temporal punishment<sup>4</sup>.
 I'm not sure, but clearly there are consequences for a lack of forgiveness.

 <aside class="marginnote">
     <p><span class="noteNumber">3</span> - <a href="https://www.catholic.com/qa/where-does-the-bible-say-that-those-who-forgive-will-be-granted-everlasting-life" target="_blank">https://www.catholic.com/qa/where-does-the-bible-say-that-those-who-forgive-will-be-granted-everlasting-life</a> and <a href="https://www.catholic.com/magazine/online-edition/yes-christians-do-have-an-assurance-but-not-an-absolute-assurance-of" target="_blank">https://www.catholic.com/magazine/online-edition/yes-christians-do-have-an-assurance-but-not-an-absolute-assurance-of</a></p>